- Home

 5. Am I worrying too much about what other people think?

-We’ve all been guilty at one time or another of letting other people’s opinions cloud our minds when we’re trying to make a decision – and this might be especially true if you’re someone who’s used to pleasing others.
+We’ve all been guilty at one time or another of letting other people’s opinions cloud our minds when we’re trying to make a decision – and this might be especially true if you’re used to pleasing others.

 In these situations, it’s important to ask yourself whether you’re really allowing the choice to be yours, or whether it belongs to those around you.
-If you decide to stay in an unhealthy relationship or stay put rather than move abroad, would you truly be content?
+If you decide to remain in an unhealthy relationship or stay put rather than move abroad, would you truly be content?
 Or would you be settling for a life that doesn’t fulfil you, to avoid disappointing others?

 “Don’t let others box you into their idea of what they think you should be.
 A confined identity is a miserable way to exist.
 Be you and live free.
 Trust that in living true to yourself, you will attract people that support and love you, just as you are.”